WHY GREEN PRODUCTION

 Food waste derived from unconsumed food products contributes to CO2 emissions as food production such as farming and the meat industry are major emitters.
 Importing food instead of consuming locally sourced cranks up the CO2 emissions even further due to transportation and distribution.

-Travel by plane, train or car are all Greenhouse contributors due to their heavy reliance on fossil-derived fuels.
+Travel by plane, train or car is all Greenhouse contributors due to their heavy reliance on fossil-derived fuels.

 All of the above are utilized in Production.
 There are smart and easy ways to make you production more efficient while cutting down on emissions.
 Check out the Production Toolkit to find out how!